d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/windows-settings/index.md

 Poor man's Bitlocker.
 Unless you are using Home edition, turn this off and use Bitlocker proper.

 If you sign in with a Microsoft account, "Data Encryption" will submit the key protector to Microsoft (which means that Microsoft can decrypt your device should they get physical access to it).
-Not sure what happens when you do not login with a Microsoft account, but it is worse than a proper Bitlocker setup anyways (no TPM + PIN/USB drive etc), so just disable it.# Windows Update
+Not sure what happens when you do not login with a Microsoft account, but it is worse than a proper Bitlocker setup anyways (no TPM + PIN/USB drive etc), so just disable it.
+# Windows Update

 Make sure the followings are selected:

 - Uncheck update as soon as possible (this is essentially the same as auto update with gradual release - we will configure the group pol to be auto update without gradual release)
-- Advanced option -> Recieve updates for other Microsoft products
+- Advanced option -> Receive updates for other Microsoft products
 - Notify when restart is required to finish updating
 - Install optional updates